ZevEisenberg/CloseEnough/README.md

 ### Test Code

 You must provide a precision value for each type that is present in the structs (including nested structs) that you are comparing.
-Failure to do so will produce a test-time fatal error telling you which type(s) you forgot to express a precision for.
+Failure to do so will produce a test failure telling you which type(s) you forgot to express a precision for.
 If you want to compare with no fuzziness, supply a precision of 0 (or the [additive identity](https://en.wikipedia.org/wiki/Additive_identity) for your type).

 ```swift
 // Tests